ourarash/ohlc-aggregator/README.md

 [downloadst-image]: https://img.shields.io/npm/dt/ohlc-aggregator.svg
 [downloads-url]: https://npmjs.org/package/ohlc-aggregator

-Aggregates ohlcv candle values into coarse-grained intervals.
+Aggregates ohlcv candle values into predictable coarse-grained intervals.
 The intervals should be either minutes or days.

-The difference between this package and other packages is that rather than simply grouping each `n` candles into a group, if some candles from a group are missing, it still creates those groups.
-In other words, it creates predictable intervals.
+The difference between this package and other packages is that rather than simply grouping each `n` candles into a group, we create predictive interval where the start time of each interval is divisible by `n`.
+If some candles from an interval are missing, we still create those interval.

+## Example 1

-For example, in converting `1m` to `5m` candles, a naive implementation creates only one group for these candles:
+In converting `1m` to `5m` candles, a naive implementation creates only one group for the following 5 candles:

 1. `time: 8:59am`
 2. `time: 9:00am`